tallLeRoy/Eliza/README.md

 I believe Steve North wrote the BASIC program in the book.

-This program has dependancies on this repository:
+This program has dependancies on libraries in this repository:

 https://github.com/tallLeRoy/libs